 So, as I said, bedtime routine is kind of a shitshow.

 So where am I going with this?
 Do I have answers?
 Not yet.
 But when Hadley Seward, a New York City-based certified sleep consultant, reached out to see if she could contribute to my blog, I jumped at the chance.
 Even though her main clientele is new moms with babies, I asked her if she could help me and my readers navigate bedtime for toddlers and up.
 Can she fix us?

-Come back Thursday to read my new blog series on reseting bedtime for our big kids!
+Come back Thursday to read my new blog series, Big Kid Bedtime Problems!
 Hadley’s going to contribute every other week to help us set boundaries, enforce the rules and most of all, figure out a routine that works for US.
 For instance, I really need bedtime strategies for siblings who share a room.

 Please tell me what your big kid sleep issues are in the comments.
 We’ll be using your questions to help us pick topics going forward!

 You can follow Hadley on Instagram at @_bonnenuitbaby.